-Rows 6 and 7 vary the controls - 6 removes entry quarter (cohort) effects, while 7 adds year-by-quarter fixed effects.
-The former has minimal effect, indicating that our estimates are driven by variation in the contemporaneous rate, not by variation in the origination rate.
-In the latter specification, all time series variation in $r_t$ is absorbed by the fixed effects, and identification comes only from differences in rates among households that originated (or refinanced) at different times.
+In the latter specification, all time series variation in r_t is absorbed by the fixed effects, and identification comes only from differences in rates among households that originated (or refinanced) at different times.
 Not surprisingly, this has a large effect - standard errors more than triple, and point estimates shrink - we cannot reject either zero effects or substantial ones.
 There is simply little variation in origination rates with which to identify the effect.
-As variation in rate lock coming from differences in economic experiences or demographic changes, we find it reassuring that our estimates are not identified by cross-cohort variation.
+As variation in rate lock coming from different origination times could be correlated to other differences in cohort characteristics, such as differences in economic experiences or demographic changes, we find it reassuring that our estimates are not identified by cross-cohort variation.